FinOps hubs Open, extensible, and scalable cost governance for the enterprise.

 Scope Permission

-EA billing scope Enterprise Reader, Department Reader, or Account Owner (aka enrollment account)
+EA billing scopes Enterprise Reader, Department Reader, or Account Owner (aka enrollment account).

-MCA billing scope Contributor on the billing account, billing profile, customer (CSP partners only), or invoice section
+MCA billing scopes Contributor on the billing account, billing profile, or invoice section.

 For additional details, refer to Cost Management documentation.